LLEAD9

 You don't need to do it on your own.

-Very few leaders make a smooth transition from being a strong individual contributor to a capable team leader.
+Few people transition smoothly from being a strong individual contributor to a capable team leader.
 We’re here to help.
 Join LLEAD and accelerate your learning.

 “The world of the manager is complicated and confusing.
 Making sense of it requires not a knack for simplification but the ability to synthesize insights from different mind-sets into a comprehensible whole.”